metacpan/metacpan-cpan-extracted/distros/A/App-Greple-tee/docs/tee.RO.md

          together with instructions (in the
          manual page or equivalent) on where
          to get the Standard Version.

       b) accompany the distribution with the
          machine-readable source of the
          Package with your modifications.

-Utilizarea opțiunii `--discrete` necesită mult timp.
-Deci, puteți utiliza opțiunea `--separate '\r'` cu `ansifold` care produce o singură linie folosind caracterul CR în loc de NL.
+Opțiunea --discrete va porni mai multe procese, astfel încât procesul va dura mai mult timp pentru a se executa.
+Astfel, puteți utiliza opțiunea `--separate '\r'` cu `ansifold` care produce o singură linie folosind caracterul CR în loc de NL.

     greple -Mtee ansifold -rsw40 --prefix '     ' --separate '\r' --